Hiking & Trekking Tours & Trips in UK and Great Britain

 Walking Scotland’s Orkney Islands

-Lawrence, traveled in June
+Clara, traveled in September

 Britain's northernmost trails stretch from Westray's seabird cliffs to Rousay's moorland paths.
 Daily walks cover 9-12.5km, featuring the challenging Knitchen Hill ascent and coastal paths past Yesnaby's impressive sea stacks.